Genez-io/deployapps-landing-page/content/posts/neon-postgres.md

 Neon provides serverless Postgres databases that offer a generous free tier as well as other features such as autoscaling, bottomless storage, and branching.
 As such, Neon is an excellent choice as a database provider for serverless applications.

-We are happy to announce that genezio now has full support for integrating with Neon Postgres.
-The integration allows you to easily create a Postgres database which you can manage directly from your genezio dashboard.
+We are happy to announce that DeployApps now has full support for integrating with Neon Postgres.
+The integration allows you to easily create a Postgres database which you can manage directly from your DeployApps dashboard.

-# Achieving more with Neon and genezio
+# Achieving more with Neon and DeployApps

 Among the many features unlocked by this integration, Neon Postgres allows you to: